-When filing issues for cycles we must record videos and often times these videos exceed the 10mb allotted per file on the Testlio platform.
+When filing issues for runs we must record videos and often times these videos exceed the 10mb allotted per file on the Testlio platform.
 To get around this we must decrease the size of the file, while also ensuring that the quality is not dramatically decreased.
 Here are some tips on how to accomplish that.

 1. Best practices:

 a) Ensure there is no audio unless you are giving verbal instructions

 b) Make sure the text in the video is still legible